grecomilani/beecrowd-solutions/README.md

 1.  **Navigate Algorithms:** Browse through the neatly organized folders to find algorithm categories that intrigue you.
 Each algorithm's folder contains the problem statement, a Java solution file, and an accompanying explanation.

+2.  **List of Algorithms:** You can access the list of all algorithms [here](./ALGORITHMS.md), which is a hyperlink directed to the [BeeCrowd](https://www.beecrowd.com.br) website.
+There, you will find the problem descriptions along with an integrated IDE environment to validate your solutions.

-2.  **Learn Strategies:** Dive into the provided explanations to gain insight into the strategic thinking behind each solution.
+3.  **Learn Strategies:** Dive into the provided explanations to gain insight into the strategic thinking behind each solution.
 Uncover the techniques that make these algorithms tick and apply them to your own projects.

-3.  **Contribute Your Expertise:** If you've devised innovative algorithmic solutions or have enhancements to offer, we invite you to contribute.
+4.  **Contribute Your Expertise:** If you've devised innovative algorithmic solutions or have enhancements to offer, we invite you to contribute.
 Let's collaborate to make this repository a go-to resource for Java algorithm enthusiasts.

-4.  **Stay Connected:** Show your support by starring this repository.
+5.  **Stay Connected:** Show your support by starring this repository.
 This will keep you informed about new additions and improvements to our collection of Java algorithm solutions.

 ## Join the Journey